As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 Your safest bet is to start with a pair or two of absolute footwear stalwarts.
 A pair of black, standard Oxfords or Derbies will have you covered for most events, formal and informal.

-Either of these is a great option for almost any suit color, from black or navy to grey and even heavy check.
+Both of these are great options for almost any suit color, from black or navy to grey and blue.

-This doesn’t mean to say that there are no exceptions to the generally accepted conventions.
-Both style and color are subjective concepts, so it’s perfectly fine to experiment a little.
+This doesn’t mean that there are no exceptions to the generally accepted conventions.
+On the contrary, both style and color are subjective concepts.
+So it’s perfectly fine to experiment a little.

 Shoes to Wear with a Black Suit